 IBM Quantum Services provides access to more than 20 currently available quantum systems (known as backends).
 IBM’s quantum processors are made up of superconducting transmon qubits, and users can utilize these systems via the universal, gate-based, circuit model of quantum computation.
 Additionally, users have access to 5 different types of simulators, simulating from 32 up to 5000 qubits to represent different aspects of the quantum backends.

-Rigetti currently offers access to the 40-qubit Aspen-11 system, a scalable, superconducting, gate-based quantum processor, which is accessible via their Quantum Cloud Service (QCS).
+Rigetti currently offers access to their systems via their Quantum Cloud Services (QCS).
+With QCS, Rigetti’s quantum processors (QPUs) are tightly integrated with classical computing infrastructure and made available to you over the cloud.
 Rigetti also provides users with quantum computing example algorithms for optimization, quantum system profiling, and other applications.

 Quantinuum offers access to the Quantinuum System Model H1 family of trapped ion quantum computers and emulators, accessible via their API and User Portal.